jvalli/FE-Code-Test/README.md

 **2. Cocktail detail:**

-Once the user taps on a row from the list mentioned in the previous feature it will push a new screen with the selected cocktail’s details, where it will show it’s name, photo, ingredients and instructions (See wireframe 2)
+Once the user taps on a row from the list mentioned in the previous feature it will push a new screen with the selected cocktail’s details, where it will show it’s name, photo, ingredients (with the quantity on each case next to it) and instructions (See wireframe 2).

 The endpoint to be used for this is the following: